-Assisted Reproductive Technology
+Assisted Reproductive Technology Overview

 There are three types of donors: sperm donors and egg donors (collectively known as gamete donors) as well as embryo donors.
 These donors are further classified as either anonymous or known.

-Traditional surrogacy is a way to give birth to a baby by asking the surrogate mother to use her own viable egg and a man’s sperm.
-She is artificially inseminated by the donor/intended father’s sperm.
+Traditional surrogacy is an arrangement where a woman agrees to carry and deliver a child for another individual or couple using her own viable egg and a man’s sperm her own viable egg and a man’s sperm.
+The surrogate is artificially inseminated with the donor/intended father’s sperm.

 Gestational surrogacy is a legal arrangement where a woman agrees to carry and deliver a child for another individual or couple (the intended parents) through an embryo transfer.
 A gestational surrogate does not provide any of her own genetic material.
 As a gestational surrogate, a woman will gestate a child from any combination of the following: intended parents’ gametes, donated gametes, or a combination of the two, with the intent that the intended parents are the legal parents of the child.
 In surrogacy cases, attorneys draft or review agreements for the intended parents and the other ART parties involved to protect everyone’s rights and interests, including the rights of the child to be born.